-- President and Chairman of the Board
+- President and Chair of the Board

 - Deputy President (x2)

 - Immediate Past President (ex-officio)

 - Company Secretary (Chief Executive Officer)

 All office holders are non-executive with the exception of the Company Secretary and Chief Executive Officer who is an Executive appointed by the Board under the Constitution (Clause 138).
-The Board of Directors typically comprises twelve members; ten of whom are appointed by the Nominations Committee for a term of two years and two Directors are appointed directly by the Board on a twelve-month term.
+The Board of Directors typically comprises of up to nine members, inclusive of two Board-appointed Directors.

+Directors appointed by the Nominations Committee are for a term of two years and Directors appointed directly by the Board are for a term of 12 months.